manojtharindu11/manojtharindu11/README.md

 - 🌱 I'm dedicated to expanding my skills in Java and C, with a strong foundation in JavaScript, Bootstrap, HTML, and CSS.
 - 👯 I'm looking for opportunities to contribute to open-source projects, eager to collaborate with experienced developers and positively impact the tech community.
 - 🤔 Seeking valuable advice from mentors to guide my journey and accelerate my growth.
-- 💬 Ask me about anything related to JavaScript, Bootstrap, C, or Java—I'm here to help!
+- 💬 Ask me about anything related to JavaScript, Bootstrap, C, or Java — I'm here to help!
 - 📧 Reach me through my email: manojtharindu11@gmail.com

 Excited about the possibilities ahead, I'm open to connecting with fellow developers, mentors, and anyone passionate about technology.
 Let's code, learn, and grow together! 🌟